Science Communication (journal)

-Science Communication (from 1979 to 1994 Knowledge: Creation, Diffusion, Utilization) is a peer-reviewed academic journal that covers the field of communication of science and technology.
+Science Communication is a peer-reviewed academic journal that covers the field of communication of science and technology.
 The editor-in-chief is Lee Ann Kahlor (University of Texas at Austin).
-It was established in 1979 and is published by SAGE Publications.
+It was established in 1979 as Knowledge: Creation, Diffusion, Utilization, obtaining its current name in 1994, and is published by SAGE Publications.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus, CAB Abstracts databases, ERIC, EBSCO databases, ProQuest databases, and the Social Sciences Citation Index.
-According to the Journal Citation Reports, its 2021 impact factor is 7.441, ranking it 2 out of 94 journals in the category "Communication".
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 4.6.